Takobz/letspretendblog/blog/2025/01/run-postgres-script-on-init.md

 - Create a database called initdb (default database is postgres)
 - Create a password for the default user in postgres called `postgres`.

 So we are essentially just overriding default values here.
-You can read up about the default environment variables and what they imply [here](https://hub.docker.com/_/postgres)
+You can read up about the [default environment variables and what they imply](https://hub.docker.com/_/postgres)

 ### The SQL script